 Paul's letters are dated in the 50s AD and he mentions that the ability to perform miracles was “the mark of a true apostle”.
 Paul also includes the Corinthian creed (dated to the early 30s AD), which mentions that the disciples made claims about a resurrected Jesus appearing to them.
 Paul personally knew the disciples/original apostles and here he is in the 50s AD claiming that miracles were a part of the original apostle's ministry.
 This means that the presence of miracle claims in Christianity was not a mythological development that started in the written gospels.

 The miracle claims were contemporary to the time of the living disciples which the gospels also describe, this shows that the miracle claims have been consistent from the time of the original disciples to the time that the gospels were written.
-Therefore, the idea of miracle claims from the gospels did not start mythologically.
+Therefore, the gospel miracle claims did not start mythologically.
 This fact is a liability for the unverified myth theory, and it gives us reason to doubt the explanation.

 The unverified mythology theory fails to reasonably explain this fact without liability.